davidjfriedman/MsSentinel.HandsOnLab.1/README.md

 ### 2. Log into Azure

-In a terminal window, ensure you are logged into Azure
+In a terminal window, ensure you are logged into Azure (you may need to append --use-device-coded)

 ```dotnetcli
 az login

 ```

 Then verify that the subscription you're logged into is where you want to deploy.
 Make adjustments as needed.